 Please use the link below to complete the Research Proposal Form, providing thorough and detailed responses.
 Requests will be formally reviewed by the PAR’s Research & Development Team as to the quality of the proposal and the importance of the proposed research/development.
 The team will be asked to comment on the strengths and/or weaknesses of proposals.
 Proposals will be reviewed two times during the calendar year (May 1 and October 1).

 Please submit requests using this downloadable form.
 In completing the form, please provide thorough and detailed responses.
-When completed, please send to Melissa Messer, Director of Product Development, at firstname.lastname@example.org.
+When completed, please send to Melissa Messer, Chief Product Officer, at firstname.lastname@example.org.

 The purpose of PAR’s Data Program, a research program launched by PAR in 2020, is to gather additional data on our existing tests with the goal further validating our instruments as well as identifying and developing product enhancements and features that will allow our Customers to better meet the needs of those they serve.